prajdabre/multiindicmt24/_pages/about.md

 * When submitting results please submit a single **zip** file with the following name: (Teamname)-(Constrained/Unconstrained).zip.
 	* For example if your team name is Garuda and you are making an Unconstrained submission then the zip file will be: Garuda-Unconstrained.zip.
 * Under the zip file there should be files for each direction in the format: (srccode)-(tgtcode).txt.
 	* The codes should be as per the codes listed [here](https://github.com/AI4Bharat/IndicTrans2?tab=readme-ov-file#indictrans2).
- 	* So if you are submitting Hindi to English and Punjabi to Sindhi (Devanagari script) translations then the file names will be: hin_Deva-eng_Latn.txt and pan_Guru-snd_Deva.txt.
+Thus if you are submitting Hindi to English and Punjabi to Sindhi (Devanagari script) translations then the file names will be: hin_Deva-eng_Latn.txt and pan_Guru-snd_Deva.txt.

 ### Timeline